rob-1393/Demland-Scheduling/MySQL_DB/README.md

 # How to add the database:
 `mysql -u root -p DatabaseName < DatabaseFileName.sql`

-The command to make a MySQL database into a file reverses the "<", adds the single-transaction flag, and uses the "mysqldump" command.
+The command to make a MySQL database into a file reverses the "<" and uses the "mysqldump" command.

-`mysqldump -u root -p --single-transaction DatabaseName > DatabaseFileName.sql`
+`mysqldump -u root -p DatabaseName > DatabaseFileName.sql`

+ If the execution hangs, add "--single-transaction" after the other flags (-p).